DeFi and liquidity built for the future of PoS. An introduction to Crescent Network.

 With each of the three goals above in mind, the Crescent team has built out three “services” or “tools” that they offer: Crescent DEX, Crescent Boost, and Crescent Derivatives.

-Furthermore, the DEX also encourages healthy order price competition among traders and order book market makers, participation by market-makers, regardless of scale, and attraction of frequent traders, market makers, and arbitrageurs.
+Furthermore, the DEX also encourages healthy order price competition among traders and order book market makers, participation by market-makers, regardless of scale, and attraction of frequent traders, and arbitrageurs.
 Finally, the DEX aims to deliver an optimized trading fee distribution plan for LP, market making, and CRE staking rewards.

 Crescent Boost will be a hybrid of lending, hedging, and leverage.
 Crescent Boost will offer Crescent DEX LP providers ways to hedge and leverage the LP position, allowing LP investors to tailor their risk-return profile, including a market-neutral strategy with increased farming rewards.
 Users will receive an ecosystem incentive to use other functions.

 Staking, Liquid Staking and Native Asset